 Your co-owner may be able to dispose of certain property without your consent or prevent you from selling or borrowing against certain property.

 If your co-owner predeceases you, his or her share of the property may pass according to his or her estate plan or the laws of intestate succession.
 If you hold the property as co-tenants, instead of joint tenants with the right of survivorship, for instance, you’ll generally have no say in the ultimate disposition of that portion of the property.

 A Trust May Be the Answer

-If your goal is to avoid probate, one or more properly drafted trusts can help to avoid the problems outlined above.
+If your goal is to avoid probate, one or more properly drafted trusts can help to avoid the problems outlined above, especially in Louisiana.
 If you jointly own assets with family members or friends and have concerns about probate, please contact us.

 Theus Law Offices specializes in a complete range of estate planning and elder law services, including wills, trusts, probate, successions, estate administration, and probate litigation.
 If you need a Louisiana wills and trusts lawyer or succession attorney in Alexandria, Lafayette, Lake Charles, Baton Rouge, New Orleans, Shreveport, Monroe, or elsewhere in Central Louisiana, let our certified estate planning specialist and probate lawyers help you.